 Screams are not all without reasons.
 Here are some that Munch did not know about:

 The scenery is good some places in the countryside, where there are less people.
 These things are much inverse: The less people around, the "more" scenery.
 So the prettiest places are where there are few or no Norwegians.
 It is the same in Sweden somehow . . .
 The exception is likely to be landscapes with farms in them, but Norwegian farms are being closed down, nearly a thousand farms a year lately.

-Norway is perhaps best known for its many beautiful and dramatic fjords, but in at least thirty-four of them the water is so poisoned that you should not eat fish, shellfish or fish stuffing from them.
+Norway is perhaps best known for its many beautiful and dramatic fjords, but about ten years ago the water was so poisoned that you should not eat fish, shellfish or fish stuffing from at least thirty-four of them.
 The main registered poisons are quicksilver, PCB, cadmium, and lead.
 The poison fjords include Åsefjorden (also called Borgundfjorden) and Ellingsøyfjorden in the Ålesund district. [◦NRK, July 8 2007]

 To rub it in: Nationen published this on 15 July 2009: in Norwegian fjords, PCB, mercury and lead are among the environmental toxins which pose a health risk to humans.
 A polluted sea bottom is a problem in more than a hundred ports and sea areas due to closed or existing industry, and the cleanup of contaminated fjords takes much too long.
 The Norwegian Parliament should press much harder to hasten the cleanup work, for these environmental toxins pose a risk to many people.
 Among the sources of contamination are fillings from shipyards and ship paint factories that are leaking, and this has been known for over twenty years.